 - Round Thirty-Two Review of Barns - ACHP Presentation (March 15, 2022)

 - Round Thirty-Three Review of Barns - ACHP Presentation (July 22, 2022)

 - Round Thirty-Four Review of Barns - ACHP Presentation (Oct 14, 2022)

 - Round Thiry-Five Review of Barns - ACHP Presentation (Sept 1, 2023)

 Note DAHP has contracted out the grant protion of the Heritage BarnProgram to the Washington Trust for Historic Preservation.
 Please contact contact the Washington Trust for Historic Preservation at (206) 624-9449 or via email at email@example.com if you would like more about the grant program.

 Could Your Barn Qualify for Historical Designation?

 A barn should retain its original materials and appearance from the time of its importance.
 Generally the replacement of an original cedar shingle roof with standing seem metal, does not disqualify a barn from listing.
-However changes in window and door openings, as well as newer siding and additions may disqualify a property from listing.
+However changes in window and door openings, as well as newer siding (which covers or replaces the original siding) and additions most likely disqualifies a property from listing.